Photo Editing

 The color balance tool lets you target exactly which colors you want to adjust in the shadows, midtones, and highlights.
 Here’s how you use it:

-Advanced Color Correction Methods
+Advanced Color Correction Tutorial

 Camera Raw Filter